Denison, Texas: Sports

 Former minor league baseball teams include the Denison Katydids, Denison Blue Sox, Denison Champions, Denison Railroaders, and Sherman–Denison Twins.

-Munson Stadium seats 5,262 people and is primarily used for football.
+Munson Stadium seats 5,262 people and is used primarily for football.
 It is the home field of Denison High School's football and soccer teams.
 The Denison High School football team won the 1984 Texas Class 4A State Championship by beating Tomball 27–13, completing a perfect 16–0 record.
 They also made appearances in the 1995, 1996, and 1997 Class 4A Division II State Championship games, losing each time to La Marque.
 They are home to the longest high school football rivalry in Texas: the Battle of the Ax, against Sherman High School.

 Education

 Denison is served by the Denison Independent School District.
-Denison High School opened in 2014.
+The current Denison High School campus opened in 2014.

 Grayson College is located in Denison.
 The school's T.V.
 Munson Viticulture and Enology Program preserves Denison's viticultural heritage.